Governed workflow infrastructure, shaped by real operating pressure

 USMI Labs is the work of Shamim Rehman, drawing on 15 years across operations leadership, governance design, compliance infrastructure, and oversight-heavy environments where decisions need to stand up under pressure.

-More companies want AI, but most do not need another polished demo.
-They need AI to fit real workflows, preserve context, and stay understandable as customer expectations, audit demands, and operating pace increase.
+More companies want automation, but most do not need another polished demo.
+They need AI-assisted work to fit real workflows, preserve source evidence, and stay understandable as customer expectations, audit demands, and operating pace increase.

-USMI works at that layer — building Proofhouse, the operational trust platform that helps organizations deploy AI agents with context, readiness, and evidence from day one.
+USMI works at that layer - building Proofhouse, the governed workflow layer that helps teams map operational context, route exceptions, and keep review evidence intact from day one.

 That perspective comes from building systems where oversight mattered every day: regulated operations, audit-heavy processes, cross-functional handoffs, and workflows that had to keep moving without losing accountability.

-Rather than bolting AI onto messy operations, USMI starts with workflow context, readiness, visibility, and evidence so the business can scale without surrendering control.
+Rather than bolting AI onto messy operations, USMI starts with workflow context, readiness, visibility, and evidence so the business can reduce manual work without surrendering control.

 LinkedIn